-Your Honors thesis is fulfilled by completing original scholarly work through either an individualized HNRS 4100 section or a thesis-equivalent project or course within your major.
+Your Honors thesis is fulfilled by completing original scholarly work through either an individualized HNRS 5000 section (formerly HNRS 4100), or a thesis-equivalent project or course within your major.
 In either case, you are expected to produce an artifact that reports on or represents the work performed for the option that applies to you.
 Examples include a scholarly paper, a screenplay, a recital or other live performance, a work of art, or an open source hardware/software project.

 How to Start Your Thesis Work

 As you enter your graduating year, you need to answer the following questions about your Honors thesis:

 - Does my major have a thesis-equivalent course?

 If your major has its own thesis-equivalent course, then a thesis project can be completed through this course.
 Note that simply completing a term paper or final paper in a capstone course does not constitute fulfilling your thesis requirement.
 Your project must generate original undergraduate scholarly work as defined by your discipline.
 If your major does not have such a course, then you will need to enroll in an individualized HNRS 5000 section.

 - In which semester will I be completing my thesis work?